 “If you owe less than $50,000 to the IRS and you can pay it in less than 84 months,” Eric Green said, “then just pick up the phone, call the IRS and set up a payment plan.
 The bleeding has to stop.”

-The worst possible thing you can do, Eric said, is to not file your taxes because you’re too afraid of the consequences.
+The worst possible thing you can do is avoid filing your taxes because you’re too afraid of the consequences.

 The IRS will be your friend if you take responsibility and try to pay what you owe, but it’s an entirely different narrative if you intentionally avoid your duty as a taxpayer.